doublec/bitcoin-pool/readme.txt

 *********************
 * OPENCL MINER
 *********************
-Make sure bitcoinmineropencl.cl is in the bitcoin working directory.
+Make sure bitcoinmineropencl.cl is in the bitcoin working directory for the server and rpc miner, and remotebitcoinmineropencl.cl for the remote miner.

 OpenCL miner arguments